-Michigan Medicare/Medicaid Assistance Program is independent (not connected with any insurance company or health plan).
-It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+Michigan Medicare/Medicaid Assistance Program is an independent (not connected with any insurance company or health plan) state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-Michigan Medicare/Medicaid Assistance Program counselors can help you with your Medicare questions or problems.
-They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-Michigan Medicare/Medicaid Assistance Program counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+Michigan Medicare/Medicaid Assistance Program counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
+Michigan Medicare/Medicaid Assistance Program counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.

-METHOD TO ACCESS SHIP and OTHER RESOURCES: Visit www.medicare.gov Click on "Forms, Help, and Resources" on far right of menu on top In the drop down click on "Phone Numbers & Websites" You now have several options • Option #1: You can have a live chat • Option #2: You can click on any of the "TOPICS" in the menu on bottom Option #3: You can select your STATE from the dropdown menu and click GO.
+METHOD TO ACCESS SHIP and OTHER RESOURCES:

+- Visit www.medicare.gov - Click on "Talk to Someone" in the middle of the homepage - You now have the following options - Option #1: You can have a live chat with a 1-800-MEDICARE representative - Option #2: You can select your STATE from the dropdown menu and click GO.
 This will take you to a page with phone numbers and resources specific to your state.